FJH6100/GalagaClone/README.md

 # GalagaClone
 A galaga clone made with Cocos2d-x.
-Playable executable located at build_win\bin\GalagaClone\Debug